ignaschuemer7/soft-actor-critic/README.md

 - **Soft Actor-Critic (SAC) Algorithm:** A full implementation of the SAC algorithm, including the twin Q-network architecture and the automated entropy tuning.
 - **Hyperparameter Tuning with Optuna:** The repository includes a script for hyperparameter optimization using [Optuna](https://optuna.org/).
 The search space can be easily configured using YAML files.
-- **Robust Logging System:** The logging system uses [TensorBoard](https://www.tensorflow.org/tensorboard) to log metrics, hyperparameters, and experiment results.
+- **Logging System:** The logging system uses [TensorBoard](https://www.tensorflow.org/tensorboard) to log metrics, hyperparameters, and experiment results.
 It also saves Matplotlib graphs of the episode rewards, lengths, and Q-values.
 - **Configuration via YAML Files:** All the hyperparameters for the agent and the training process can be easily configured using YAML files.
 - **Jupyter Notebooks for Experimentation:** The repository includes several Jupyter notebooks that demonstrate how to use the SAC agent in different environments.
 - **Custom Environments:** The project includes several custom environments that can be used to test and debug the agent.